-Usesettings.yaml to control what Poolside agents can do in your IDE and in the pool CLI.
+settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 For a complete reference of supported settings keys, see Settings file reference.